btzy/nfde-rs/README.md

 # nfde-rs

-This package contains Rust bindings for [Native File Dialog Extended (NFDe)](https://github.com/btzy/nativefiledialog-extended), a small library for invoking native file dialogs on Windows, MacOS, and Linux.
+This crate contains Rust bindings for [Native File Dialog Extended (NFDe)](https://github.com/btzy/nativefiledialog-extended), a small library for invoking native file dialogs on Windows, MacOS, and Linux.

 It supports four kinds of dialogs:
 - Open file